Identity fraud: Identity theft

 Identity theft is the unauthorized use of another's personal or financial information to defraud an individual or entity into obtaining goods or services.
 The term 'personal or financial information,' typically refers to a person's name, address, credit card, bank account number, Social Security number, or medical insurance account number.
 'Goods or services,' may include bank accounts, credit card purchases, tax refund, a cell phone account, or dishonest claims for state benefits.

 Synthetic identity fraud

 Synthetic identities are fake identities that combine fake information with actual ID data.
 For example, combining a real social security number along with a fake address and other synthetic data points.
 The fraudster can then use the fake identity to acquire driver's licenses, passports and other real ID as well as credit cards and other accounts.
 It is estimated that synthetic ID fraud accounts for 80% of all credit card fraud losses, and will increase 44% between 2014 and 2018, rising from $5 billion in annual losses to a projected $8 billion.
+A 2025 analysis by the Federal Reserve Bank of Boston found that synthetic identity fraud losses had reached an estimated $35 billion in 2023.
+The analysis also noted that fraudsters increasingly use generative artificial intelligence to automate the creation of synthetic identities, for example by fabricating records of synthetic family members so that a fake identity appears more legitimate.